amommendes/glue-utilities/README.md

 # Glue Utilities

-This repository is based on [aws-glue-samples](https://github.com/aws-samples/aws-glue-samples/tree/master/utilities/Hive_metastore_migration/src).
+This repository is based on [hive metastore migration scripts](https://github.com/aws-samples/aws-glue-samples/tree/master/utilities/Hive_metastore_migration/src) from [aws-glue-samples](https://github.com/aws-samples/aws-glue-samples/).

 > Note: By now, only migration from Glue to JDBC Postgres is available.

 ## Usage

 You need first install glue spark version as described [here](https://github.com/awslabs/aws-glue-libs).
-Glue spark will provides `GlueContext` which is necessary in the migration process, since we need to connect in the Glue database.
+Glue spark will also provides `GlueContext` which is necessary in the migration process, because we need to connect in the Glue database.
+> Apparently AWS does not provide any endpoint to connect in the Glue database, for example, using JDBC.

 The lib authenticates in AWS glue based on AWS environment secrets variables: